Portland State students redesign busy Portland street for active transportation

 This research will be the focus of OTREC’s first live interview-style Webinar May 7.
 Host Steph Routh of Oregon Walks will interview the researcher-practitioner team, explore real-world applications and take audience questions.
 The Webinar is free.
 Details are at this link:

 Flashing yellow arrows have been replacing other left-turn signals, such as solid green or flashing yellow or red circles, to indicate that drivers may turn after yielding to oncoming traffic.
 These turns are considered “permissive.”
 Turns where no conflicting traffic is present, such as those indicated with a green arrow, are “protected” turns.
-The flashing yellow arrow’s inclusion in the 2009 Manual on Uniform Traffic Control Devices sped up the signal’s adoption to indicate a...Read more
+The flashing yellow arrow’s inclusion in the 2009 Manual on Uniform Traffic Control Devices sped up the signal’s adoption to...Read more